ekhtier/UCB-Cyber-Security/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat is a lightweight shipper that monitor log files, reads log for new contents and forwards new log data to Elasticsearch or Logstash.
+- Filebeat is a lightweight shipper that monitors log files, reads log for new contents and forwards new log data to Elasticsearch or Logstash.
 Filebeat logs information about the file system.
 - Metric beat collects metric and statistics from the operating system and services.
 It generates report on CPU usage, memeory usage etc.